Leravig/svg-sprite-generator/README.md

 Generate sprite from a directory of SVG files

 ```
-svg-sprite-generate -d path/to/directory/of/svg/files -o path/to/sprite.svg
+svg-sprite-generator -d path/to/directory/of/svg/files -o path/to/sprite.svg
 ```

 ### From a list of SVG files
 Or specify SVG files to generate from.
 File paths can be separated with a comma.

 ```
-svg-sprite-generate -l path/to/file1.svg,path/to/file2.svg -o path/to/sprite.svg
+svg-sprite-generator -l path/to/file1.svg,path/to/file2.svg -o path/to/sprite.svg
 ```

 ### From a CSV file